sm-alpha/str-eng/README.md

 # str-eng
-Randomized collection of scripts useful in field of structural engineering
+Randomized collection of scripts useful in field of structural engineering.

+As always, verify all results.
+Garbage in = Garbage out.